mbcovid19updates/mbcovid19updates.github.io/README.md

 ### Weddings & Funerals

 - Indoor weddings and funerals are limited to 50 people, or 50% capacity, whichever is greater.
-    - Effective September 7, proof of vaccination will be required for weddings held in indoor licensed facilities.
+    - Proof of vaccination is required for weddings held in indoor licensed facilities.
 - Outdoor weddings and funerals are limited to 500 people, or if an outdoor venue has a capacity limit, the allowed capacity is 50% or 150 people, whichever is greater.